h7k2/holbertonschool-hbnb/part3/README.md

 - Verify that:
 	- you cannot create/update/delete resources without a JWT,
 	- a user can only modify their own data (except admins),
-	- business rules are enforced (no reviews on your own place, no duplicates).
+	- business rules are enforced (no reviews on your own place, no duplicates)

 ## 🙌 Team